olexandr-konovalov/gnu/README.md

 git log --grep="gnu(4000)"
 ```

-which will produce the following output:
+may will produce an output of the following format:

 ```
 commit dd9ae55743fe465389324bc44e54197bea146dc7
-Author: Alexander Konovalov <alexk@mcs.st-andrews.ac.uk>
+Author: Name <email>
 Date:   Sat May 21 15:33:01 2016 +0100

     gnu(4000)=6108